MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing in a nutshell

 AI Builder is licensed on a capacity basis.
 This capacity is expressed in the form of “service credits” or “AI Builder credits.”
-Qualifying prerequisites include having a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment
+Qualifying prerequisites include having a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.

 Access to AI Builder features within an environment requires **AI Builder credits**.